Cryolite/kanachan/README.md

 ### 5th Field: Actual Action

-The 5th field indicates the actual action chosen by the player at that decision-making point.
+The 5th field indicates the actual action chosen by the player (indicated by **Seat**) at that decision-making point.
 This field is the index to one of the possible actions enumerated in the 4th field.

 ### 6th Field: Results